isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-When enabled, information relevant to the DHCPREQUEST asking for the lease is added into the lease's user-context as a map element labeled "ISC".
-Currently, the map will contain a single value, the relay-agent-info option (DHCP Option 82), when the DHCPREQUEST received contains it.
-Other values may be added at a future date.
+When set to ``true``, information relevant to the DHCPREQUEST asking for the lease is added into the lease's user-context as a map element labeled `"ISC"`.
+Currently, the map contains a single value, the ``relay-agent-info`` option (DHCP Option 82), when the DHCPREQUEST received contains it.
 Since DHCPREQUESTs sent as renewals will likely not contain this information, the values taken from the last DHCPREQUEST that did contain it will be retained on the lease.
 The lease's user-context will look something like this: